For students who are looking to study in Canada, there’s probably nothing more difficult than choosing the right place to study.

 Almost every college offers the same high quality of education in career-focused fields such as engineering, IT, accounting, and healthcare.
 Tuition fees and cost of living are, of course, factors to consider, but with the wide array of courses available across the Canadian college network, there’s likely to be a school that’s aligned with your values and financial affordability.

 In this article, we’ve selected the 6 best Designated Learning Institutions in Canada that are well-suited for Indian students.
 From short skills-based courses to post-graduate diplomas and degrees, these colleges offer international students pathways to work in Canada after graduation.

-A designated learning institution (DLI) is a school approved by a Canadian provincial or territorial government to admit international students.
+The DLI full form in Canada is Designated Learning Institution.
+In Canada a designated learning institution (DLI) is a school approved by the provincial or territorial government to admit international students.

-Canada has over 700 DLIs that offer Post-Graduation Work Permit (PGWP) programs to foreign students.
+There are over 700 DLIs in Canada that offer Post-Graduation Work Permit (PGWP) programs to foreign students.
 With a PGWP, international students can gain valuable Canadian work experience for a minimum of 8 months up to a maximum of 3 years.

 Only DLIs can issue study permits to international students, so make sure to double-check that your school has DLI status before applying.
 The school’s unique DLI number will appear on both your acceptance letter and study permit.
 Satellite campuses or small colleges within a large university network may have different DLI numbers to their parent university.

 It’s also important to note that your Canadian study permit is tied to the DLI you’re enrolled at for the duration of your studies.
 If you decide to switch to another DLI during your studies, you will be required to apply for a new study permit with a new letter of acceptance.

 What to consider before applying to DLI approved colleges in Canada?

 Before you apply to Canadian universities, you may want to research the kinds of academic degrees and job prospects each school offers.